Edinburgh’s Hogmanay 2025 – Things To Do With Children

 6. Castle of Light – Edinburgh Castle

-Edinburgh Castle is transformed this year in a display of light and colour for the festive season.
+Castle of Light returns to Edinburgh Castle for its sixth year, brighter and bolder than ever.
+Born of fire and sculpted by ice, Scotland’s iconic fortress comes alive with the UK’s largest annual projection show.
 This light show tells the story of Scotland’s heroes through fabulous light installations creating stunning visuals in such a unique location.

 Book tickets at https://www.edinburghcastle.scot/whats-on/castle-of-light